Drug and Alcohol Policy General Statement

 All state, federal and local laws must be observed when marketing, selling and consuming alcoholic beverages.

 Alcoholic beverages may only be served and consumed in areas designated and approved by the Office of Auxiliary Services.
-When sold by student groups, alcoholic beverages must be approved and ordered through the Center for Student Involvement ten days prior to the event.
+When sold by student groups, alcoholic beverages must be approved and ordered through the Center for Student Engagement and Inclusion ten days prior to the event.

 Promotional materials including advertisement of University events may not: